ncsa/TGI_RAILS_Documentation/docs/source/accounts/index.rst

 storage)and extensions can be made via the appropriate XRAS website.

--  TGI allocation PIs can find instructions for requesting supplements and extensions at the bottom `Delta Allocations page. <https://wiki.ncsa.illinois.edu/display/USSPPRT/Delta+Allocations#DeltaAllocations-Requestingan%22Extension%22or%22Supplement%22foranexistingDeltaallocation>`__ While that page documents the process for Delta projects, the process is the same for TGI RAILS projects.
+-  TGI allocation PIs can find instructions for requesting supplements and extensions at the bottom of the `Delta Allocations page. <https://wiki.ncsa.illinois.edu/display/USSPPRT/Delta+Allocations#DeltaAllocations-Requestingan%22Extension%22or%22Supplement%22foranexistingDeltaallocation>`__ While that page documents the process for Delta projects, the process is the same for TGI RAILS projects.